ChandSuma/self-reflection-catalog/README.md

 ### Reflection
 - What touched me in a special way?
 What made me feel happy / hurt / moved / scared / curios... ?
-- From a broader perspective, which things don't seems that important anymore?
+- From a broader perspective, which things don't seem that important anymore?
-- What are the beliefs that are important to me?
+- What are the beliefs important to me?
 - What are the guiding principles or ideas that are deeply important to me?
 - What are my core values?
 - What is the impact or difference I want to make?
 How do I want to serve, contribute or add value?